 The J/121 is designed with both of these trends in mind.
 Imagine a fleet of high- performance, offshore-capable speedsters sprinting along point-to-point, around- the-island, and adventure-style races with half the normal crew size, with owners enjoying a “dream circuit” of events that tie into regional “classic” races that everyone aspires to sail in.

 Now is the Time

 The J/121 is the answer for those seeking a boat that offers compelling performance with less crew, all-around sailing versatility, low maintenance, and is fully ocean capable to be delivered on its own bottom anywhere.
 The J/121 is a return to the shared adventure, sail-with-friends style of sailing and racing that’s more memorable and meaningful than the specialized, athletic W/L racing that’s succeeded mostly in establishing a pecking order that’s impossible to crack.
 This design hits all the hot buttons for J/sailors, but will appeal to new entrants to the sport who are drawn to turnkey adventure sailing with a pre-planned event schedule and readily available event support only the J/Network can provide.

-The Symmetrix team in Bristol, Rhode Island have completed the first step in the J/121's evolution in its construction process.
+The Symmetrix team in Bristol, Rhode Island completed the first step in the J/121's evolution.
 Here are some images of the hull plug and a link to a time-lapsed video of the actual 5-axis CNC machining process.
 Click photos for much larger image!